-he says.
-As if relationship were a concept, an abstract idea easily understood once pinned (or penned) down.
-But relationships, like words require context and that context is us.
+As if relationship itself is a concept, an abstract idea easily understood once pinned (or penned) down.
+But relationships – like words – require context, and that context is us.
 You.
 Me.
-Complex humans who cannot come to any word without interpretation specific to you, to me.
-Where ne’er the twain shall meet…?
+Complex humans who cannot come to any word without interpretation specific to you, and to me.

 I laughed when you said, “Write it down.”

-What if the fear is a lie, the mere shadow of a monster cast by our own egos upon that flat featureless expanse of time we see stretched out before us?
+But what if the fear is a lie, the mere shadow of a monster cast by our own egos upon that flat featureless expanse of time we see stretched out before us?
 Unlike Pan, we reject it, content to let it drag along behind, weighing us down with the burden of truths we are unwilling to face in the glaring light of context.